syncfusion-content/javascript-docs/js/Chart/Technical-Indicators.md

 ### Relative Strength Index (RSI)

-For rendering the RSI indicator, set the [indicators.type](../api/ejchart#members:indicators-type) as **"rsi"**.
+To render the RSI indicator, set the [indicators.type](../api/ejchart#members:indicators-type) as **"rsi"**.
 It contains three lines, namely upper band, lower band and signal line.
 Upper and lower band always render at value 70 and 30 respectively and signal line is calculated based on the **RSI** formula.

 {% highlight js %}